-Family structures vary in every place, and SIT values the diversity of homestay families.
+Family structures vary in every place.
 For example, the host family may include a single mother of two small children or a large extended family with many people coming and going all the time.
-Please bear in mind that the idea of what constitutes a “home” (i.e., the physical nature of the house) may be different from what one expects.
+Please bear in mind that the idea of what constitutes a “home” (i.e., the physical nature of the house) may be different from what you expect.
 You will need to be prepared to adapt to a new life with a new diet, a new schedule, new people, and possibly new priorities and expectations.

 Country coordinators in each location arrange homestay placements.
 In most cases, students will be placed in homestays in pairs, with placements made to best accommodate health concerns, including allergies or dietary needs.
 You will not receive information about homestay families until you arrive in each country.

 SIT Pell Grant Match Award.
-SIT Study Abroad provides matching grants to all students receiving Federal Pell Grant funding; this award can be applied to any SIT semester program.
+SIT Study Abroad provides matching grants to students receiving Federal Pell Grant funding for the term during which they are studying with SIT.
+This award can be applied to any SIT program.
+Qualified students must complete the scholarship portion of their application.
 View all SIT Study Abroad scholarships.